 Knowing that credit card convenience fees (and surcharge fees) exist, whether they are legal in your state, and how to avoid them can help save you money in the long run.
 Oftentimes, these fees are added at the merchant’s discretion, and you may — with a little sleuthing and a work-around or two — be able to avoid them.
 Using a credit card can be an expensive proposition, so it’s good to know how you can trim some of these additional charges.
 Using cash or a check can sometimes be the most economical path forward.

 Avoiding additional fees and paying you interest for the privilege of holding your money are two benefits SoFi can offer you!
-With our online checking and savings accounts, eligible accounts will pay no account or overdraft fees, plus you’ll earn 2.00% APY.
+With our online checking and savings accounts, eligible accounts will pay no account or overdraft fees, plus you’ll earn a competitive APY.